DanieleGravina/divergence-and-quality-diversity/README.md

 practice within EC and machine learning at large, no explicit objectives are considered in open-ended evolution studies within artificial life.
 Instead, it is typical to consider open-ended search for e.g. survival.
-Most importantly for this paper, a large body of research within computational creativity and generative systems focuses on the creative capacity of search rather than on the objectives, since creativity is a human-centric and highly subjective notion that cannot be easily formalized.
+A large body of research within computational creativity and generative systems focuses on the creative capacity of search rather than on the objectives, since creativity is a human-centric and highly subjective notion that cannot be easily formalized.
 Instead of objectives,